Pushing the boundaries of data processing requires specialization

 Furthermore, our custom query language has also enabled us to develop a graphical user interface that our customers’ process experts use to create automated queries that can be run regularly or in response to an exception.
 We call these automated queries Business Rules, but they can also be considered built-in Robotic Process Automation (RPA).

-Our customers typically use the Business Rules Engine to automatically optimize operations; to automate exception management in accordance with their business priorities; as well as to create automatic routines to manage their master data.
-An example of automatic optimization is the virtual ring-fencing needed when the same stock pool is available to both physical stores and online channels.
-An example of exception management is automated scarcity allocations in accordance with set business targets (e.g. to maximize total sales or to prioritize product availability in stores with narrow assortments) when the system detects that future store orders will exceed projected available inventory.
+Our customers typically use the Business Rules Engine to let the system make autonomous decisions in well-defined circumstances; to automatically optimize operations; to automate exception management in accordance with their business priorities; as well as to create automatic routines to manage their master data.
+An example of autonomous prioritization is the virtual ring-fencing needed when the same stock pool is available to both physical stores and online channels.
+An example of autonomous issue resolution is automated scarcity allocations in accordance with set business targets (e.g. to maximize total sales or to prioritize product availability in stores with narrow assortments) when the system detects that future store orders will exceed projected available inventory.

 Large retailers can easily have tens or even hundreds of business rules in use to fine-tune and differentiate control of different product categories, store types, suppliers, exceptions etc.